The Minnesota Report Card gives you easy access to understandable district and school data.

 Demographics – Student population by ethnicity and special populations.

-Test Results – View data by school or district, test type, subject, testing year, grade level, race/ethnicity, gender and more; trend data from 2009 to 2013.
+Test Results – View data by school or district, test type, subject, testing year, grade level, race/ethnicity, gender and more; 5 year trend data.

 Graduation Rates – Select up to four student groups at once to narrow results; choose four-, five- or six-year graduation cohort rates.